gcgarner/IOTstack/README.md

 # Tested platform
 Raspberry Pi 3B and 4B Raspbian (Buster)

+## Older Pi's
+Docker will not run on a PiZero or A model 1 because of the CPU.
+It has not been tested on a Model 2.
+You can still use Peter Scargill's [script](https://tech.scargill.net/the-script/)

 ## Running under a virtual machine
 For those wanting to test out the script in a Virtual Machine before installing on their Pi there are some limitations.
 The script is designed to work with Debian based distos.
 Not all the container have x86_64 images.
 For example Portainer does not and will give an error when you try and start the stack.
 Please see the pinned issue [#29](https://github.com/gcgarner/IOTstack/issues/29), there is more info there.